aazaff/quantitativeFossils.R/README.md

 # A specialized variant of subsampleIndividuals( ).
 If the quota is greater than the number of individuals
 # it will switch to sampling with replacement.
 This allows for diversity in those samples to be lower
 # than the quota.

-# Caution: This is a non-standard approach, and is not recommended for general use.
+# Caution: This is a non-standard approach.

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is the number of individuals to be subsampled.